Rafit77/JIMU-control/docs/project/routines.md

 - Pressing **Stop** cancels execution and runs a best-effort safety stop:
   - stop motors/servos (release holds)
   - turn off Eye LEDs and Ultrasonic LEDs (for modules listed in the project snapshot)

+Debug behavior:
+- While running, the currently executing block is highlighted in the workspace.
+- The **Slow** setting adds an extra delay after each block (except `wait` / `wait until`).

 ### Left toolbox (block library)
 MVP categories (as implemented):